hpxix/Aviator-Beta/README.md

 ## Generating OCPP Interfaces

-All CitrineOS interfaces for OCPP 2.0.1-defined schemas were procedurally generated using the script in 00_Base/json-schema-processor.js.
+All Aviator interfaces for OCPP 2.0.1-defined schemas were procedurally generated using the script in 00_Base/json-schema-processor.js.
 It can be rerun: